 As Holocaust survivors who thought in other languages, my grandparents sometimes had trouble expressing themselves to me in words, but they knew how to show their love with food.

 My grandparents were skilled chefs who were always in the kitchen.
-They cooked out of small spaces with old appliances and no special gadgets, yet they delivered the most luscious, unforgettable meals to their tables.
+They cooked out of small spaces with humble appliances and no special gadgets, yet they delivered the most exquisite, unforgettable meals to their tables.
 The food they served filled everyone with love and warmth like a great big hug.

-My dad's father was also a skilled professional cook whose nickname, “Chefu,” literally means chef in Romanian.
-He had the most incredible potato kugel – 6 inches high, crusty on the outside and light as a feather on the inside – authentic, how-it-was-meant-to-be-made chicken soup – and a few specialties like potato sour cream soup.
-He and grandma cooked and baked and showed their love to us with every morsel.
+My dad's father, a butcher by trade, was also a skilled professional cook whose nickname, “Chefu,” literally means chef in Romanian.
+He had the most incredible potato kugel – 6 inches high, crusty on the outside and light as a feather on the inside – rich golden chicken soup made with marrow bones and chicken feet! – and a few specialties like potato sour cream soup.
+He and grandma cooked and baked and showered their love on us with every morsel.